 Why Is My Dough Too Dry or Crumbly?

 Dry dough is a common issue when working with masa harina.
-If this happens, simply add a bit more water (or broth) and knead until the dough becomes smooth and elastic.
+If this occurs, just add a little more water or broth and knead until the dough is smooth and elastic.

 How to Avoid Filling Leaks During Cooking